High Level Commentary

 -Housing had been strong due to low mortgage rates, but new construction is currently negatively impacted by rising mortgage rates and rising construction costs.
 These rising costs impact housing affordability, especially at the lower price points for younger families.

 -Inflation has been low over the past decade, but is currently at historically high levels.
-The overall April Core Consumer Price Index came in at a trailing 12-month 5.5%.
+The overall March Core Consumer Price Index came in at a trailing 12-month 3.8%.

-Longer maturity bonds underperformed in 2022 as interest rates rose, but are performing better in 2023.
+Longer maturity bonds underperformed in 2022 as interest rates rose, but are performed better in 2023.
 While fiscal stimulus was necessary due to COVID restrictions and lockdowns, there is a growing concern related to persistent inflation and to huge government budget deficits.
 Investors are less willing to accept historically low longer-term government debt, and this is pressuring long-maturity bond prices lower as yields move higher.

 Climate change constitutes a significant longer-term global challenge.
 Although governments and corporations are taking steps to mitigate the impact, recent increased energy costs have caused a consumer backlash.
 It is much easier to talk about reductions far out in the future, than it is to implement current steps to make actual changes.